Ariel-Atias/DBProject_215863135_216252031/README.md

 ### Project Overview

-This project implements a comprehensive **Payment Clearing System** database designed to handle the complete lifecycle of financial transactions from initiation to settlement.
-The system supports multiple payment methods, clearing houses, and provides full transaction tracking capabilities.
+This project creates a Payment Clearing System database that manages the full process of financial transactions, from the moment they start until settlement.
+The system supports multiple payment methods, works with different clearing houses, and keeps complete transaction records.

 ### Why This Domain?

 Payment clearing systems are critical infrastructure in modern finance, handling billions of transactions daily.
 Our design addresses real-world challenges:
-- **Multi-network support** - Different payment types require different clearing mechanisms
+- **Multi-network support** - Different payment types use different clearing processes
-- **Regulatory compliance** - Full audit trail and settlement tracking
+- **Compliance** - Full history and records for regulations
-- **Scalability** - Must handle high transaction volumes efficiently
+- **Scalability** - Can manage very large numbers of transactions
-- **International operations** - Multi-currency and cross-border capabilities
+- **International support** - Works with different currencies and cross-border payments

 ---